 As Jane told us, “We’re trained in the art of persuasion but only use our superpowers for our own gain or when we have a brief.
 If we’re going to continue to sell a vision of a better world, we need to clean up our own act.”

-To close a fantastic day of talks, conversion copywriter Kira Hug spoke about how to stand out and boost your bottom line through personality.
+To close a fantastic day of talks at CopyCon 2020, conversion copywriter Kira Hug spoke about how to stand out and boost your bottom line through personality.

 Whether you’re a bubbly lifestyle brand or more reserved B2B tech firm, personality is integral.
 It’s what leverages your likability factor and helps people identify with you.